molecule-labs/molecule/README.md

 ## Main Features

 - User-level threading model with low-overhead context switches on unmodified JVM's.
+- Type-safe communication channels.
 - High-performance and convenient stream processing primitives that batch data transparently.
-- High-performance protocol design on top of TCP or UDP sockets using incremental combinator parsers (ala [AttoParsec](http://hackage.haskell.org/packages/archive/attoparsec/0.8.0.2/doc/html/Data-Attoparsec.html)).
+- Incremental combinator parsers that work over non-blocking sockets (ala [AttoParsec](http://hackage.haskell.org/packages/archive/attoparsec/0.8.0.2/doc/html/Data-Attoparsec.html)).
 - Exceptions and graceful termination handling.
-- Higher maintainability, reliability and flexibility compared applications written against event-driven interfaces in plain Java.
+- Higher maintainability, reliability and flexibility compared to applications written against callback interfaces in plain Java.

-A paper explaining the rationale and the design principles of Molecule is available [here](https://github.com/molecule-labs/molecule/tree/docs/publications/OOPSLA_2012)
+Both the [paper](https://github.com/molecule-labs/molecule/tree/docs/publications/OOPSLA_2012) explaining the rationale and the design principles of Molecule, and the [latest API documentation](http://molecule-labs.github.io/molecule) are available online.

-The latest API documentation is available online [here](http://molecule-labs.github.io/molecule).

 ## Example

 _Note: many other examples are available for study in the `molecule-*-examples` directories._

-This example will walk you through the implemention an process that says hello to the end user using the command line and then expose it as a Telnet server using Molecule's NIO interfaces and its incremental parser combinators.
+This example will walk you through the implemention of a simple process type.
+First, we show how instances of this process type can interract with the command line.
+Then, we show how to bind instances to Telnet sessions by implementing the minimal support for the Telnet protocol over binary streams using Molecule's NIO interfaces and incremental parser combinators.

 ### Interacting On The Command Line